 Ultimately, Frances knew she wanted to commit herself to a cause that would both ignite her passion and utilize the skills she had learned throughout her life.
 The Ah-ha moment for Frances took place after she was invited by the Child Abuse Prevention Council (CAPC) to experience The Lisa Project.
 That day she made a commitment to change the life of foster children.
 As a National Court Appointed Special Advocate (CASA), Frances underwent extensive training and became an officer of the court so she may speak on behalf of a foster child in San Joaquin County.
 Frances made it her mission to spread awareness to all who would listen.

 Frances was blessed to join forces with longtime friends who had the same goal in mind to serve God's children in need when they created Love Unlocked formerly known as Women Walking In Purpose.
-As both the President and Executive Director, Frances is blessed to be a part of such a strong group of women who serve God and whose mission is to empower and enrich the lives of foster youth, aged out foster youth, and trafficked victims by instilling hope, joy, and love to find their God-given purpose in life.
+As both the CEO and President, Frances is blessed to be a part of such a strong group of women who serve God and whose mission is to empower and enrich the lives of foster youth, aged out foster youth, and trafficked victims by instilling hope, joy, and love to find their God-given purpose in life.
 Frances has spent countless hours creating programs, curriculum and events to prepare the most vulnerable populations with the life skills they need to guide them on their journey to become successful and active individuals in society.